opensourceBIM/BIMbots-FreeCAD/README.md

 * Download this plugin by pressing the green "Clone or download" button on top of the [Github repository page](https://github.com/opensourceBIM/BIMbots-FreeCAD) and selecting "Download ZIP"
 * Unzip the downloaded file.
 It will contain a "BIMbots-FreeCAD-master" folder.
 Rename it if you wish.
 * Move the "BIMBots-FreeCAD-master" folder inside your FreeCAD Mod directory.
 The location of your FreeCAD Mod directory  is given when entering `App.getUserAppDataDir()+"Mod"` in the FreeCAD python console.
+You might need to create a "Mod" subdirectory there, if not present.
 * Restart FreeCAD if already running
 * In the FreeCAD python console, type:
 ```